Abdlwhd/Abdulwahid_Portfolio/README.md

 * Built a regression model for prediction of Concrete Compressive Strength
 * Enforced various preprocessing techniques to clean the data
 * Conducted an exploratory analysis to find importance features
-* Applied data transformation to increase model perfomance
+* Applied data transformation to increase model performance
 * Built Multiple Linear Regression Model for prediction

 ![Scatter](imgs/3D_scatter.PNG)